western NY Dressage Association

 WNYDA Trophy in memory of Maybe Someday (Beau) | Donated by Linda Bean Torchia and Janet Connor |

-- Criteria and Process: Submit two scores from a GMO sponsored schooling show of at least 60% and above from two different judges from two different GMOs.
+- Submit two (2) scores from a GMO sponsored schooling show of at least 60% and above from two (2) different judges from two (2) different GMOs.

 - Participating GMOs for this award are: Western NY Dressage Association, Cayuga Dressage & CT, Central NY Dressage & CT.